pivotal/docs-tap/cloud-native-runtimes/how-to-guides/external_dns.hbs.md

 # Configure your external DNS with Cloud Native Runtimes

-This topic tells you how to configure your external DNS with Cloud Native Runtimes, commonly known as CNR.
+This topic tells you how to configure your external DNS with Cloud Native Runtimes, commonly known as CNRs.

 ## <a id='overview'></a> Overview